Low-memory Krylov subspace methods for optimal rational matrix function approximation: Introduction

 \section{Introduction}

-Krylov subspace methods (KSMs) are among the most powerful algorithms for computing approximations to $f(\vec{A})\vec{b}$ when $\vec{A}$ is a $n\times n$ real symmetric matrix and $f:\R\to\R$ is an arbitrary function.
+Krylov subspace methods (KSMs) are among the most powerful algorithms for computing approximations to $f(\vec{A})\vec{b}$ when $\vec{A}$ is an $n\times n$ real symmetric matrix and $f:\R\to\R$ is an arbitrary function.
 Such methods construct an approximation to $f(\vec{A})\vec{b}$ that lies in the Krylov subspace

-and, as a result, only need to access $\vec{A}$ through matrix-vector products.
+and only need to access $\vec{A}$ through matrix-vector products.
 This means KSMs are well suited for large-scale computations where storing $\vec{A}$ in fast memory is infeasible.

-In the special case that $f(x) = 1/(x-z)$ for some $z\in\mathbb{C}$, KSMs such as conjugate gradient (CG) \cite{hestenes_stiefel_52}, minimum residual (MINRES) \cite{paige_saunders_75}, and quasi-minimum residual (QMR) \cite{freund_92} are able to provide \emph{optimal} approximations to $f(\vec{A})\vec{b}$ from $\mathcal{K}_k(\vec{A},\vec{b})$ while storing just a few vectors of length $n$.
-In some cases, these algorithms can be leveraged to approximate other matrix functions.
-For instance, if $f$ is Stieltjes, then $f$ can be efficiently approximated by a rational function of the form $\sum_i \omega_i/(x-z_i)$ where $z_i < 0$.
-Thus, if $\vec{A}$ is positive definite, then $f(\vec{A})\vec{b}$ can be approximated by using CG to compute each term.
-Moreover, the shift invariance of Krylov subspace enables the same Krylov subspace to be used for all terms, so only $k$ matrix-vector products are needed in total to obtain approximations from $\mathcal{K}_k$ \cite{eshof_frommer_lippert_schilling_van_der_vorst_02,frommer_simoncini_08,frommer_simoncini_08,guttel_schweitzer_21}.
-A similar algorithm involving MINRES can be used in the case of indefinite systems \cite{pleiss_jankowiak_eriksson_damle_gardner_20}.
+In the special case that $f(x) = 1/(x-z)$ for some $z\in\mathbb{C}$, KSMs such as conjugate gradient (CG) \cite{hestenes_stiefel_52}, minimum residual (MINRES) \cite{paige_saunders_75}, and quasi-minimum residual (QMR) \cite{freund_92} are able to provide \emph{optimal} approximations to $f(\vec{A})\vec{b}$ from $\mathcal{K}_k$ while storing just a few vectors of length $n$.
+For general functions $f$, however, the situation is murkier.
+General purpose KSMs, like the well-known Lanczos method for matrix function approximation (Lanczos-FA) \cite{saad_92}, are not known to return an optimal or near-optimal approximation to $f(\vec{A})\vec{b}$ from $\mathcal{K}_k$, except for a few cases like the exponential \cite{druskin_greenbaum_knizhnerman_98}.
+In fact, even work on weaker spectrum dependent bounds remains somewhat ad-hoc, including for the basic case of rational functions \cite{eshof_frommer_lippert_schilling_van_der_vorst_02,ilic_turner_simpson_09,frommer_guttel_schweitzer_14,frommer_guttel_schweitzer_14a,chen_greenbaum_musco_musco_22}.